-When it comes to high-caliber devices, such as Apple’s iPad, MacBook, HomePod, or Apple Watch, people either love them or hate them.
-Whether you’re a fan or not, the popularity of these sleek devices keeps growing.
-This is undoubtedly owed to the excellent build quality of Apple hardware, as well as the devices’ sleek modern aesthetics, its minimalist style, and highly functional and intuitive software.
-And of course the company’s reputation for delivering “fashionable” tech.
+When it comes to the best high-caliber devices, such as Apple’s iPad, MacBook, or Apple Watch, people either love them or hate them.
+Whether you’re a huge fan or not, the popularity of these devices just keeps on growing.
+This is undoubtedly owed to the excellent build quality of Apple’s hardware, as well as the devices’ sleek modern aesthetics, its minimalist style, and highly functional and intuitive software.
+And of course Apple’s reputation for delivering “fashionable” tech.
 A new iPhone can cost you a pretty penny without a deal, though, which is one of the reasons that Android still commands the lion’s share of the smartphone market.
 And perhaps why many folks are choosing to buy an iPad instead.

 Nonetheless, the venerable iPhone still enjoys royal status in the world of smart tech.
-If you’ve just gotta have iOS (and aren’t the type to wait in line to pay in-store prices on launch day), then you’re not out of luck.
+If you’ve just have to have iOS (and aren’t the type to wait in line to pay in-store prices on launch day), then you’re not out of luck.
 Seasonal cheap deals and new product rollouts offer a lot of chances to score some deep discounts on your cell phone.
-To keep you up to date with the latest offers, promo codes, and cell phone plans, we’ve curated an up-to-date list of the best iPhone deals and cheap iPhone options for April.
-And don’t be afraid to shop refurbished, as most products are never opened and come certified from Apple, guaranteed to work like brand new.
+To keep you up to date with the latest offers, promo codes, and cell phone plans, we’ve curated an up-to-date list of the best iPhone deals and cheap iPhone options for June 2019.

 Today’s Best iPhone Deals

 - Apple iPhone 7 — $379 from Apple (Refurbished)

 - Apple iPhone 8 Plus (256GB) — $729 from Apple (Refurbished)

 - Apple iPhone X — $769 from Apple (Refurbished)

 - Apple iPhone 8 — $375 from Amazon (Certified Refurbished)